 Fort Bend Family Promise

-Groundbreaking of a 4000 square foot Family Day Center is planned for spring of 2014, with Builder Captain Long Lake Ltd and architect Sergio Astorga of Arte Architects.
+Groundbreaking of a 4000 square foot Family Day Center was held in the spring of 2014 and construction is scheduled to being in October, with Builder Captain Long Lake Ltd and architect Sergio Astorga of Arte Architects.

 HomeAid Care Projects